rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 * error source trees instead of chains by accessing the source of an error as a slice of errors rather than as a single error, such as a set of errors caused when parsing a file
+* Help text such as suggestions or warnings attached to an error report

-With a generic form of member access available on `Error` trait objects we could support a greater diversity of error handling needs and make room for experimentation on new forms of context in error reports.
+By adding a generic form of these functions that works around the restriction on generics in vtables we could support a greater diversity of error handling needs and make room for experimentation with new forms of context in error reports.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation